-Back in the 60s, no one would have believed the prices that vintage Daytonas trade at these days.
-Come to think of it, it is fairly hard to believe now.
+Back in the 1960s, no one would have believed the sky-high prices that vintage Rolex Daytona chronographs trade at these days.
+Come to think of it, it’s hard to believe now.
 But a watch that was more-or-less being given away when it was first released can go for the high five figures and beyond today.
-The Paul Newmans?
+How about the exotic dial variants that later became known as Paul Newman Daytona dials?
 Add a zero on the end.

-The Beauty of Hindsight
+The Beauty Of Hindsight

-Similarly, the final appearance of a beloved feature often marks out a future winner.
+Sometimes, a transitional model – a bridge between two generations of the same piece that introduces new aspects to the range, while still retaining plenty of elements from the previous iteration – hits collector’s status.
+Other times, the final appearance of a beloved feature often marks out a future winner.
 The Sea-Dweller ref.
 116600, which was only around for three short years, was the last of the series issued without a Cyclops lens over its date window.
 For many fans, this was one of the main reasons to opt for the Sea-Dweller over the Submariner, and that short-lived reference is now being held in increasing affection, with prices rising to reflect that.